Smooth Collaboration

 The cycle continues until the conflict is resolved.

-What is my goal in mediation?
+What is my objective in your mediation?